 The security guard, Mohammad, was trying to flirt with me down the halls of this castle.
 He attempted to scare me, and it worked, with the spooky flashlight under the chin trick.
 I screamed a little when in any other setting I would have hit him…hard.
 I think when you are in ancient ruins like this, everything seems more mysterious and creepy….especially the dungeons….that was too creepy to take a photo (and too dark).

 Speaking of the Dead Sea, at the top of this castle, you can peer over the Mountains and actually see the Dead Sea.
-There are also plenty of other Crusader Castles in Jordan you should really check out while you are there, this includes Montreal Castle, and Vaux Moise,.
+There are also several other Crusader Castles in Jordan you should really check out while you are there, this includes Montreal Castle, and Vaux Moise,.
 There is also Shoback castle with its secret tunnel 🙂 and also interestingly fell to Saladin a year after Kerak!
 I never got to see the last 4 castles mentioned, but there will definitely be on my list when I go back to Jordan.

 Traveler Tip: Kerak castle is also a great stopping point on your way down to Petra & Wadi Rum.